 Only once you have answered these questions is it a good idea to invest your hard earned money using the strategy.

-Does free cash flow yield investing work in the USA?
+Does high free cash flow yield investing work in the USA?

 First let’s find out if free cash flow yield works in the USA.